richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Future of the Mind* - Michio Kaku
 - *The Body Artist* - Don Delillo
 - *CivilWarLand in Bad Decline* - George Saunders
+- *The Heart of a Dog* - Mikhail Bulgakov

 ## 2017